derpolsper/encode/README.md

 + handle chapter files
 + mux anything together

-The maximum number of test encodings in one avs file is somewhat 154, which does not seem to set a concerning limit the number of combinations even in cross testing aq strength and psy-rd.__
+The maximum number of test encodings in one avs file is somewhat 154, which does not seem to set a concerning limit the number of combinations even in cross testing aq strength and psy-rd.

 Though some parameters can be set permanent, encoding needs a lot of trial and error to find the best possible result.
 There's lots of interaction.
-But hey, encoding is fun!__
+But hey, encoding is fun!

-I'd be especially thankful for some flaky things (commented with #TODONOTE) to be solved in a clean way.__

-Credits to uncountable contributors at stackoverflow.com and those awesome people at ptp.me!